buggyj/simplifai/README.md

 # buildtw

-This is a AI plugin for tiddlywiki, currently on gemini models are supported
+This is a AI plugin for tiddlywiki, currently only gemini models are supported

 Project home is https://simplifai.tiddlyhost.com/